 How Do Investment Frauds Cases Differ from other Forms of Bank Fraud?

 While all types of investment frauds cases and bank fraud are initiated by fraudsters with the same end goal in mind – to dishonestly receive someone else’s money – the modus operandi of the fraud vary.
 For example, banking and insurance fraud can often operate on the basis of phishing and identity fraud in order to undertake covert theft.
 The perpetrator can often achieve this through hacking, impersonation, email or phone call and doesn’t tend to engage in long term pursuing of their victims.
 On the other hand, some investment frauds cases are carried out by acting as a reliable party and investing time and contact into manipulating individuals into handing over funds.
-If you aren’t sure if you have been involved in an instance of bank fraud or are part of a group of investment fraudsters, please read our blog post on the three key types of bank fraud and familiarise yourself with how the bank fraud investigation process works.
+If you aren’t sure if you have been involved in an instance of bank fraud or are part of a group of investment fraudsters, please read our blog post on the four key types of bank fraud and familiarise yourself with how the bank fraud investigation process works.